CUBRID/cubrid-manual/en/sql/tuning.rst

     SET OPTIMIZATION LEVEL opt-level [;]
     GET OPTIMIZATION LEVEL [ { TO | INTO } variable ] [;]

-*   *opt-level* : A value that specifies the optimization level.
-It has the following meanings.
+*   *opt-level* : This value specifies the optimisation level and has the following meanings, and any other value will result in an error.

     *   0: Does not perform query optimization.
 The query is executed using the simplest query plan.
 This value is used only for debugging.